 If you want to find out if a company can receive electronic invoices through Maventa or through external operators before the send, you can use API method:

-to find out recipient’s invoicing information.
-The search can be done using indentifiers such as company name, company organization number or business ID, VAT code or e-invoice address (e.g. EDI, OVT, EAN, GLN)
+The searches can be done using indentifiers such as company name, company organization number or business ID, VAT code or e-invoice address (e.g. EDI, OVT, EAN, GLN).

 Customers / companies use Peppol Access Points to send and receive in the Peppol network.
 To receive a document type company needs to register a profile to receive it.

 To do lookups and see active registrations Peppol uses SML/SMP (Service Metadata Locator / Service Metadata Publisher) structure, where SML is the master data that points to correct SMP that contains details of the participant company.
 SML can be considered as an address book that points to the right SMP which has company’s receiving capabilities registered.

 There are multiple different Peppol registries, like Peppol directory and Elma but all of them do the lookup with the SML/SMP infrastructure, what you could call the “real look-up”.
 It is always done with a specific type+ID combination, e.g. for Norwegian company 0192:123456789.
 See technical details how this work below.